 " (The theorem then is what square multiplied by 8, and 1 added, will produce " a square).

 "Multiply the given number (8) by the square of the canist, and add the "chepuk, the sum must be a square.

-"The bojejaw square deducted from the tridjaw square, leaves the cotejaw "square, therefore the bojejaw square is made negative, and the tridjaw square added to a negative being a subtraction, the tridjaw square is made the chepuk.
-The canist square, which is the bojejaw square, being multiplied by a negative becomes a negative product, therefore the quantity is expressed by 1 roop negative.
+"The bojejaw square deducted from the tridjaw square, leaves the cotejaw square, therefore the bojejaw square is made negative, and the tridjaw square deducted to a negative being a subtraction, the tridjaw square is made the chepuk.

+"The canist square, which is the bojejaw square, being multiplied by a negative "becomes a negative product, therefore the quantity is expressed by 1 roop "negative.

 "Then the bojejaw square multiplied by 1 roop negative, and added to the "tridjaw, its square is the cotejaw.

-"Hence the bojejaw and cotejaw in the theorem by Bhascara, represent the canist and jeisht, and 1 roop negative is the multiplier, and the chepuk is the square of the tridjaw, and the equation will stand as follows: " Canist 1st. jaw 1 : jeisht 1st. cotejaw 1 : chepuk, tridjaw square 1, " Canist 2d. jaw 1 : jeisht 2d. cotejaw 1 : chepuk, tridjaw square 1.
-113 "These multiplied diagonally produce "1st jaw 1, 2d cotejaw 1.
-"2d jaw 1, 1st cotejaw 1.
+"Hence the bojejaw and cotejaw in the theorem by Bhascara, represent the "canist and jeisht, and I roop negative is the multiplier, and the chepuk is the "square of the tridjaw, and the equation will stand as follows:

+" Canist 1st. jaw 1 : jeisht 1st. cotejaw 1 : chepuk, tridjaw square 1, " Canist 2d. jaw 1 : jeisht 2d. cotejaw 1 : chepuk, tridjaw square 1.

+SL

+"These multiplied diagonally produce "1st jaw 1.
+2d cotejaw 1.
+"2d jaw 1.
+1st cotejaw 1.

 "These added produce the first canist, viz.
 "Ist jaw + 2 cotejaw.
-"2d jaw + 1 cotejaw, "which is the sum (or joge) and the difference. " 1st jaw - 2 cotejaw. " 2d jaw - 1 cotejaw.
+"2d jaw + 1 cotejaw, "which is the sum (or joge) and the difference.

+" 1st jaw - 2 cotejaw. " 2d jaw - 1 cotejaw.

 "Thus from the sum and difference are produced two canists, and the square of "the tridjaw squared is the chepuk; but the chepuk wanted being only the "square of the tridjaw, then as the Bija Ganita directs divide by such a number "as will quote the given chepuk.

-"Therefore the tridjaw being the ist, or assumed, or given quantity, divide the canist by it, the quotient will be the tridjaw square, and hence the theorem in Bhascara for the bojejaw.
-"And in like manner the cotejaws are found; but Bhascara did not give this "theorem for the cotejaws, because it was more troublesome.
+"Therefore the tridjaw being the ist, or assumed, or given quantity, divide "the canist by it, the quotient will be the tridjaw square, and hence the theorem "in Bhascara for the bojejaw.

+"And in like manner the cotejaws are found ; but Bhascara did not give this "theorem for the cotejaws, because it was more troublesome.
 He therefore gave "a shorter rule.
 But since the cotejaw square is equal to the bojejaw square "deducted from the tridjaw, therefore the same rule may be applied to the "cotejaw, by making the cotejaw the canist, and the bojejaw jeisht; then by the "foregoing rule the cotejaw of the sum or difference of the arcs may be found".
-121 P and the standard by a set water of the of the set of th Second Extract.